databricks/terraform-provider-databricks/docs/resources/secret_scope.md

 ## keyvault_metadata

-On Azure it's possible to create manage secrets in Azure Key Vault and have use Azure Databricks secret redaction & access control functionality for reading them.
+On Azure it's possible to create and manage secrets in Azure Key Vault and have use Azure Databricks secret redaction & access control functionality for reading them.
 There has to be a single Key Vault per single secret scope.

 -> **Note** Currently, it's only possible to create Azure Key Vault scopes with Azure CLI authentication and not with Service Principal.
 That means, `az login --service-principal --username $ARM_CLIENT_ID --password $ARM_CLIENT_SECRET --tenant $ARM_TENANT_ID` won't work as well.
 This is the limitation from underlying cloud resources.